Tech Brief: Enhancing Azure Virtual Desktop

 - Multi-product user behavior scoring to help admins evaluate security risks

-In this section, the features that enhance the user experience when accessing their Windows Virtual Desktop resources are showcased.
+In this section, the features that enhance the user experience when accessing their Azure Virtual Desktop resources are showcased.

 Experience - HDX